Cover Reveals Galore!

 COPYRIGHT © KELSEY GIETL 2024

 Happy Tuesday, readers!
 Welcome back to Top Ten Tuesday, a weekly blog challenge hosted by Jana at That Artsy Reader Girl.
 Every Tuesday, multiple bloggers share their favorite books from a selected topic.
-Today’s topic is “Books That Provide a Much Needed Escape”.
-To me, nothing says escape like a contemporary romance!
-Bonus points if it’s set in a small town.
+Today’s topic is a Halloween Freebie which means we can choose any topic about Halloween.
+I don’t typically read or watch scary stories, but there are a few books I’ve enjoyed despite their creepy nature.

 If you enjoyed this post, I encourage you to subscribe to my monthly newsletter, which includes updates on my books, behind the scenes information, and upcoming promotions.
 You can subscribe to updates by entering your e-mail on the Newsletter page.
 E-mail addresses are never sold or distributed.
 You may unsubscribe at any time.